 Examples of single-use and rechargeable batteries that fall under the Batteries Regulation are button cells, AA, AAA, C, D, 9V, lantern batteries, sealed lead acid batteries and replacement batteries for products (for example, drill, cell phone, laptop) that weigh under 5 kg or less.

-Under the new regulation, producers who supply designated batteries into the Ontario market will be required to:
+Under the Batteries regulation, producers who supply designated batteries into the Ontario market must: